 What do jellyfish eat?

-All jellyfish are carnivores, and typically consume zooplankton or sometimes small invertebrates.
-Some of the more toxic eat fish as well.
-Jellyfish also may consume other jellyfish, as mentioned above.
+All jellyfish are carnivores, and typically consume zooplankton and small invertebrates, but really anything they can catch jellyfish will try to eat.
+Some of the more toxic eat fish as well, and many also love fish eggs.
+Jellyfish may consume other jellyfish too, as mentioned above.

 What eats jellies?

 The two most well-known are sea turtles and the sunfish (Mola mola), but recent work featured in NYTimes Science showed that many different fishes and birds (including penguins) also eat jellies.
 Jellyfish are eaten within several coastal Asian countries, and recently a technique has been developed to turn jellies into chips.
 I also wrote more about what eats jellyfish in a previous post.